Banach's Indicatrix Reloaded

 The purpose of this paper is to further study the relationship between the level sets of a continuous function and its $L^p$ modulus of continuity.
 The genesis of this problem is Banach's ``indicatrix" theorem which we now recall.

 Let $f(x)$ be a continuous 1-periodic real valued function normalized to satisfy $0\leq f(x)\leq1$.
-Let $n(y)$ denote the function which counts the number (possibly infinite) of solutions to $f(x)=y$.
-Following {\sc Natanson} \cite[p.\,225]{Natanson:1955bl}, we refer to $n(y)$ as the \emph{Banach indicatrix}.
+Let $n(y)$ count the number (possibly infinite) of solutions to $f(x)=y$.
+Following {\sc Natanson} \cite[p.\,225]{Natanson:1955bl}, we refer to the function $n(y)$ as the \emph{Banach indicatrix}.
 It was introduced by {\sc Banach} \cite{Banach:1925to} nearly a century ago and used to establish the following remarkable result. \begin{BI}[Banach's Indicatrix Theorem] A continuous function is of bounded variation if and only if $n(y)$ is Lebesgue integrable. \end{BI} Recall that a function is said to be of \emph{bounded variation}, or simply BV, if